One of, if not the simplest of classic cocktails has formed the base for so many contemporary variations.

 This Negroni has a beautiful red hue and is more bittersweet than it is fruity (as you'd expect of a Negroni).

-A rhubarb-influenced rift on the classic Negroni.
+A rhubarb-influenced rift on the Negroni, which takes the classic from an aperitivo to a digestivo.

 Blood orange juice replaces sweet vermouth in this fruity Negroni.